ergyl/fantasy-name-gen-cli/README.md

 Text

 ## Future features (to be added)
-Display output as formatted JSON if flag `--json` is passed.
+- Display output as formatted JSON if flag `--json` is passed.
+- Get tab completion values at runtime